SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "Come on, can we not do this today?
 It's been a long day."

 Her reflection's mane flattens and falls down, the colors across her face and body dulling.
-Its gaze leaves her own and casts upon the floor.
+Her gaze leaves Pinkie and casts upon the floor.

 *"How long do you think you can keep doing this, Pinkie?"*